Program: M.A., Sociology

 A. For Admission to Classified Graduate Status in the Program

 - University requirements for classified status.
-Department evaluation and approval are required for admission to either classified or unclassified graduate standing.
+Department evaluation and approval are required for admission to either classified or conditionally classified graduate standing.

 - Bachelor’s degree, including sociology undergraduate core requirements or the equivalent.

 B. Sociology Department Requirements for Graduate Admission